cosmic-zip/maidz/README.md

 For all Firefox Versions after 17.0 (you should be using current versions and update them regularly anyway - to do this go to "preferences"->"advanced"->"update" select: "automatically install updates" & "warn me if this will disable any of my addons") (not required for iceweasel)

-For the following changes right-click in about:conﬁg and select "new"->"string" and enter in this order:
+For the following changes right-click in about:config and select "new"->"string" and enter in this order:

 Variable:    Value: